bluesky-social/atproto/packages/lexicon/DESIGN.md

 ### Schema publishing

-Schemas must be published in ADX repositories under the special `'def'` collection and made available for download.
+Schemas must be published in ATP repositories under the special `'def'` collection and made available for download.
 The schema ID is expanded to the following URL form in order to download the schema:

 ```
 'adx://' {author-domain-name} '/def/' {schema-name}